 The left-hand side is the natural preferred field of view for the horse.
-Studies in feral horses have shown, from a foal into adulthood, there is a preference for left-eye vision.
-Therefore, starting all tasks from the left aids the horse in achieving the left eye-vision.
+Studies in feral horses have shown, that from a foal into adulthood, there is a preference for left-eye vision.
+Therefore, starting all tasks from the left aids the horse in achieving the left eye vision.

 It is also suggested the left eye’s visual field is important to the horse’s social responses.